snowy peaks of the New Zealand Southern Alps - shot at dusk

 Fancy skiing the Southern Alps?
 Then readjust your mindset and get ready for a proper adventure.

 If you’re used to the cold, dry, consistent snow of Rocky-Mountain resorts such as Breckenridge you’ll find the maritime climate a bit of a shock too.
 Icy blasts from the Antarctic can be followed by warm burps of sub-tropical air from the north.
 As a result, whichever month of the season you visit, you could find yourself creaming through pristine powder, or clattering over crud.
-Occasionally – as in 2014 and the early weeks of the 2016 season – some ski fields struggle to open altogether.
-However, ski writer Arnie Wilson says: “The snow conditions have always been superb when I’ve been there – and I’ve been about 10 times!”
+Occasionally – as in 2014 – some ski fields struggle to open altogether.

 You should prepare yourself for some pretty basic infrastructure.
 On the South Island, for example, there’s only one ski field with an approach road that’s asphalted along its entire length.
 (Coronet Peak, 20 minutes from Queenstown).
 The Remarkables has also sealed the first 5.6km of its access road, too: but all the others are dirt tracks, and when the weather’s bad even the locals are nervous.
 Ski-in, ski-out accommodation is hard to come by, too.
-Almost everyone stays in towns and villages nearby and drives up to the lifts each day.
+Almost everyone stays in towns and villages nearby and drives up to the lifts each day, which mightn’t be very Alpine but is the order of the day across the rest of world, even in North America.

 The Best Places to Ski in New Zealand | Welove2ski